-The uncertainties mentioned have been accounted for in the USACE's current risk-based analysis approach, which establishes the 100-year WSEL with a high degree of reliability and eliminates freeboard.
+The uncertainties mentioned have been accounted for in the USACE's current risk-based analysis approach, which establishes the 100-year WSEL with a high degree of reliability and eliminates the freeboard concept.
 The 100-year WSEL corresponds with the median one-percent event; that is, an elevation with a 50% chance of non-exceedance during a 1% chance annual event (USACE 1996).
-This higher reliability is very evident in fluvial systems which have a long flow record (for example, rivers such as Mississippi, Colorado, Sacramento, Sacramento, etc.)
+This higher reliability is very evident in fluvial systems which have a long flow record (for example, rivers such as Mississippi, Colorado, Sacramento, San Joaquin, etc.)